h2io/assh/README.md

     `,copy <path>`

+- **ControlMaster by Default**
+  ASSH enables ControlMaster by default for faster multi-server connections.
+  Use `-M0` to disable or `-MX` to close the ControlMaster socket.
+  This ensures speed and control without lengthy CLI parameters.

 - **No login messages**
   By default, you get no motd messages.
 This behavior is controlled by the `.hushlogin` and `.hushassh` files.
 Removing these files will show you the